Symphony of the Seas cruise ship: 48 passengers tested positive for Covid-19 - ExBulletin

 It is not yet clear whether the highly infectious variant of the Omicron coronavirus, which is currently spreading rapidly around the world, was responsible for the detected cases.

-Crew members should also be fully immunized and tested “at least once a week”.
+Crew members should also be fully vaccinated and tested “at least once a week”.

 Unvaccinated children aboard the Symphony of the Seas were required to present a negative PCR, as well as a negative test at the terminal before departure.